 What does ZLO do?

 Most families can educate at home for some of their work.
 But when the subject matter gets beyond a parent’s expertise, we are here to help.
-We have about a dozen instructors and sometimes more than 30 different course offerings, so you can use us to fill the gaps in your home schooling.
-We only offer classes at most twice weekly, and students can take from 1 to 4 classes, so you can continue to home school the subjects you know best.
-What we do here supports parents in directing their child’s education.
-If you like what you see here but need it tweaked for your particular student, then please ask.
-When we don’t have government requirements on what we do, we have a great deal more flexibility.
+We have certified instructors and a variety of core course offerings, so you can use us to fill the gaps in your home schooling.
+We offer classes twice weekly, and students can take from 1 to 4 classes, so you can continue to home school the subjects you know best.

 Browse our website and learn about us, our history, our instructors, our classes.
 We are always growing, changing, and rethinking what we do, so that we can contribute to building stronger families while offering educational excellence.